micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_dds_entities_by_ref/index.md

 When writting this XML file, special care about ROS2 to DDS name mangling has to be taken into account.
 Read more information about this [here](http://design.ros2.org/articles/topic_and_service_names.html#mapping-of-ros-2-topic-and-service-names-to-dds-concepts).

-Once we have this file ready just run the micro-ROS agent with the `-r` parameter:
+Once you have this file ready, just run the micro-ROS agent with the `-r` parameter:

 ```
 ros2 run micro_ros_agent micro_ros_agent [PARAMETERS] -r custom_qos.refs